An email from party founder Fred Nile purports to sack several members of the Christian Democratic Party (CDP) board.

 The “father” of the NSW parliament’s email accuses several board members of disloyalty, and seems to be a follow-up to the attempted sacking of the party’s state director, Craig Hall.
 In quoting the email, Eternity does not endorse Nile’s comments.

 “As The Founder and President of the CDP, I have a duty of care to the members of the CDP,” Nile writes.
 “The Lord has shown me ‘A Divided House Cannot Stand’.
 I am accountable to God Almighty.
 This spirit of division being displayed by some Board Members has caused significant damage to the Party and its purpose.

-“Therefore, it is with great sadness that I have been left no other alternative but to apply Righteous Governance and my authority as Founder to hereby dismiss the following CDP Board Members: Lesley Kadwell, Joshua Green, Julie Worsley and Angela Stretton, who are therefore no longer entitled to attend any further Board Meetings.
+“Therefore, it is with great sadness that I have been left no other alternative but to apply Righteous Governance and my authority as Founder to hereby dismiss the following CDP Board Members: Lesley Kadwell, Joshua Green, (name redacted by request) and Angela Stretton, who are therefore no longer entitled to attend any further Board Meetings.
 I further note that Paul Green is under suspension.